ThumbWhere/ThumbWhere-PHP5-WebServiceLibrary/README.md

 * `lib` -- Contains any third-party libraries that the SDK depends on.
 The licenses for these projects will always be Apache 2.0-compatible.
 * `services` -- Contains the service-specific classes that communicate with TW.
-These classes are always prefixed with `Amazon`.
+These classes are always prefixed with `ThumbWhere`.
 * `utilities` -- Contains any utility-type methods that the SDK uses.
 Includes extensions to built-in PHP classes, as well as new functionality that is entirely custom.
-These classes are always prefixed with `CF`.
+These classes are always prefixed with `TW`.
 * `README` -- The document you're reading right now.
 * `config-sample.inc.php` -- A sample configuration file that should be filled out and renamed to `config.inc.php`.
 * `sdk.class.php` -- The SDK loader that you would include in your projects.
 Contains the base functionality